 How does Jungle Scout estimate sales for a product's variations?

-have the same BSR, and because Amazon gives no indication of how those items sell differently from one another, then Jungle Scout divides the sales and revenue by the number of the product's variations.
+...and because Amazon gives no indication of how those items sell differently from one another, we can't calculate the estimated sales and revenue for the variations.

 In cases like this, we display the estimated sales for the product's entire listing on the top line, for the item's parent ASIN.

 As for the variations of the product, those will have a 'v--' in their sales and revenue columns.
 If you hover over that 'v--' a tool tip will appear, explaining why there is no data populating for the item:

 If you have any other questions about variations, please email us at firstname.lastname@example.org.
 We're always happy to help!